Do I Need Identity Theft Protection? What You Need To Know

 No refunds for cancellations.

-As of March 2023, IdentityForce offers two plans.
+As of January 2024, IdentityForce offers two plans.
 The UltraSecure Plan is $17.99 per month per member, and the UltraSecure+Credit is $23.99 per month per member.

 Who should choose IdentityForce?

 With a high price point, IdentityForce is not a budget-friendly option — especially for families.
 However, if you are prepared to spend more to get advanced fraud monitoring, the UltraSecure plan could be a good option.
+If you're still unsure, check how IdentityForce compares to LifeLock (and other services).

 Keep your identity (and finances) safe.
 Get 33% off Identity Guard.